Z4nzu/hackingtool/README.md

     sudo hackingtool

  After Following All Steps Just Type In Terminal **root@kaliLinux:~** **hackingtool**

+## Use image with Docker

+### Run in one click
+`docker run -it vgpastor/hackingtool`

+### Build locally
+`docker-compose build`

+`docker-compose run hackingtool`

+- If need open other ports you can edit the docker-compose.yml file
+- Volumes are mounted in the container to persist data and can share files between the host and the container

 #### Thanks to original Author of the tools used in hackingtool